PioCang/flexisource-challenge/ENDPOINTS.md

 ### 3) Bulk Trade
+> Create an endpoint that accepts a CSV upload to place trades in bulk.

 This one is tricky because you need to provide the filename inside the `Content-Disposition` header, while also providing the data as a hash for the `--data` flag

+A sample file [bulk_order_web.csv](./flexisource/bulk_order_web.csv) file is supplied for you.

 Request:
 ```